30 Apr Skin Health 2 – What is Perioral Dermatitis?

 Skin specialist told me Perioral Dermitis has been suggested to turn up when you eat to many foods that heat the skin or inflam the blood vessels in it to make it seem redder?
 What the?
 What foods heat the skin??

 3. So at this point I was lost!
 Doctors would of put me on antibiotics at this point.
-So that was alot of the advice I was getting no matter where I asked, however I was refusing to do that, because I know that something on my skin like this is a true indication of my digestive health, so I had to be missing something!
+I got a lot of advice I was getting no where, no matter who I asked.
+I really didn’t want to go on antibiotics because I had done that in the past and years later I still seem to have issues with this.
+So I was refusing to do that, because deep down inside I knew that if something is wrong with my skin it is a true indication of my digestive health.
 Was time to dig even deeper……..

 I will let you know on the next post about skin where I have been and if it has worked because at this point I feel it has, but im not 100% sure so need to give it a good 30 days! :)